rachelproductmanager/DeepLearnWebsite/content/sprinkle-creating-an-e-commerce-brand.md

 ## **1.Vision, mission & business model**

+#### **Vision**

-**Vision -** Create an independent, innovative, Australian spice brand that brings together a community of food lovers and avid home cooks, inspires and empowers them to eat better and live better.
+Create an independent, innovative, Australian spice brand that brings together a community of food lovers and avid home cooks, inspires and empowers them to eat better and live better.
 The tagline was ‘**_Small Batch.
 Big Flavour_**’.

 ![](/images/jars_banner_green.jpeg)